dwellir-public/rpc-endpoint-db-operator/README.md

     ?
 Please type your primary bucket name default
     ?
 Please type your retention period in hours, or 0 for infinite 0

-Fetch the `endpointdb` repo to your target environment.
-If not already configured, you will need to create a new SSH key to add as a deploy key for the repo.

-    # If a new key is needed
-    ssh-keygen -t ed25519
-    # Add ~/.ssh/id_ed25519.pub to 'Deploy keys' in the endpointdb repo on GitHub
-    git clone git@github.com:dwellir-public/endpointdb.git

 Create a new virtual environment in the repo and install the Python requirements.

     cd endpointdb